How we gather evidence in our regulatory and disciplinary investigations

 - may require the information to be provided us or someone else (such as someone working with us to investigate a case).

-Information should be given to us in an organised way, since that saves time and cost.
+We expect information to be given to us in an organised way, since that saves time and cost.
 We may make clear in our request for information, how it should be organised.
 If it is not properly organised, we may treat that as a failure to comply.

 Our powers to require interviews include: